-Former Marine saves neighbor from burning home in Norristown
+Marine veteran saves neighbor from burning home in Norristown

 The Norristown Fire Department also applauded his quick-thinking actions on Facebook.

-"When I first saw (the fire), it was kind of light, driving up there, it got heavier," recalled Johnson.
+"When I first saw (the fire), it was kind of light.
+Driving up there, it got heavier," recalled Johnson.

 He had just come home from the bank when he saw the raging inferno.
 He then called 911 and jumped into action.